Everything You Need To Know To Set Up a 100% Foreign-owned Company in Vietnam

 Verified by:

-Tim Ta is the Head of the Business Consulting Department of Incorp Vietnam.
-He is a seasoned professional with more than 6 years of consulting experience in Vietnam for market entry, incorporation, and real estate investment.
+Ian Robin Comandao is the Head of the Business Consulting Department of Incorp Vietnam.
+He is a Sales and Marketing professional with 15+ years of experience in key accounts management.